 Over time this has had various explanations.
-It is like the doctrine changes over time (what it was in the Pioneer's days vs today) to meet its need of messaging in whatever way works for that time and place.
-You will notice that some of the opposition of the early Adventists and their description of a trinity doctrine might be different than what the General Conference CORPORATION of Seventh-day Adventist espouses today.
-The messaging has changed, but the root and deception of doctrine has not.
+It is like the doctrine changes over time to meet its need of messaging in whatever way works for that time and place.
+The messaging might change, but the root and deception of doctrine has not.
 It is claimed that the trinity doctrine is a mystery.
 That is because of its confusion and lack of ability to rationalize it into making true sense with Scripture without adding concepts or words to the Bible.
 It did not come from Jesus, his testimony or his Father.
 Some trinitarians in trying to explain their trap will say that the trinity doctrine is a "concept."
 So salvation comes to us as a concept?

 If Jesus is really a Son, how could he be part of a three co-eternal, co-equal beings that make up one God?
 A Father and Son relationship would be impossible, because you would have TRIPLETS instead.
 Think about it for a moment.
 The most common and modern version of this doctrine says that this one God is made up of three persons.
 The word "person" and "persons" is in the Bible 56 times in 54 verses and nothing fits this narrative.
 NOTHING!
 What arose in the second century was Modalism where it is used to describe God as three persons, trying to avoid the trinity trap and collapsing the Father, Son and Holy Spirit into a single being.
 This means that when the Bible talks of each of these, it is done as if God is revealing himself in three modes.
 Sometimes God shows up as a Father, sometimes as a Son, sometimes as Spirit.
 But they are all considered the one God still with no difference between these modes.
-This is just another "man-splaining" example.
+This is just another "mansplaining" example.
 This idea is destroyed when it comes to Jesus calling out for his Father on the cross, or the Father declaring His Son at baptism, or Jesus praying to his Father when he feels abandoned.
 Is Jesus praying to himself or calling out to himself if Modalism was true?

-Let's asks some fair and serious questions for a moment.
+Let's ask some fair and serious questions for a moment.
 If the monotheism version that is used on the trinity, "one God manifesting himself as three persons" is valid, how can one God have two wills?
 Did Jesus petition another manifestation of himself in the Garden?
 "Saying, Father, if thou be willing, remove this cup from me: nevertheless not my will, but thine be done."
 Luke 22:42.